yubocai-poly/yubocai-poly/README.md

 # 👋 Hey, I'm Yubo Cai

-I'm a PhD student in Computational Science & Engineering at **MIT LIDS**, where I work on bringing optimization theory into combinatorial systems, with applications in multi-agent systems and beyond.
+I'm a PhD student in Computational Science & System Engineering at **MIT LIDS**, where I work on bringing optimization theory into combinatorial systems, with applications in multi-agent systems and beyond.
 Before MIT, I studied at **École Polytechnique** and the **University of Oxford**.

 I'm fascinated by the interplay between continuous optimization and discrete structures — finding elegant ways to make complex systems work smarter together.